Invarion/invarion-docs/docs/rapidpath/the-tools-palette/road-tools/advanced-intersections/t-intersections.md

 5.Select the **Lane Marker** tool in the Markings tab and draw a lane marking for the turning lane.

-6.Now double click on the north-south road, select the Lanes tab and change the lane marker to double in the Markings section.
+6.Now **Double click** on the north-south road, select the Lanes tab and change the lane marker to double in the Markings section.

    ![intersection_Steps_5_and_6](./assets/T-intersection_Steps_5_and_6.png)